For more info contact:

 Though Cambridge has a smaller percentage of people from ethnic minorities than the big cities like London and Manchester, it is on a par with other universities and still in the process of increasing as more people apply.
 The student body in Cambridge is fairly culturally diverse and very culturally aware, and you won't have any problems getting involved with whatever you want to.
-There is an active Black Students' Campaign and many cultural or faith-based organisations.
+There is an active Black and Minority Ethnic Campaign and many cultural or faith-based organisations.
 Generally, university is a great opportunity to meet people you might otherwise not had you stayed at home, and your background and your ethnicity does not need to be an issue.

-LGBT stands for Lesbian, Gay, Bisexual and Transgendered.
+LGBT stands for Lesbian, Gay, Bisexual, Transgender and +.
 Cambridge University is a very LGBT-friendly place.
 Whatever your sexuality and gender identity means to you, you'll find people who are supportive, understanding and accepting.
 There is a strong LGBT+ group, which puts on regular events, including a popular weekly club night, and provides a contact network.
 There is no pressure to come out at Cambridge, but it's easy to do so: there is no stigma or assumptions, and people recognize that sexuality and gender identity are only aspects of a person.
 Cambridge is renowned as one of the most progressive areas of the country, and this stretches beyond academia, so people's sexuality and gender identity never stand in the way of getting the most out of university.

 Women in Cambridge